This updated information applies to all elections where the election process started on or after 1 September 2020.

-The Ministry of Education provides funding for boards of trustees to hold their triennial and mid-term trustee elections.
+The Ministry of Education provides funding for boards of trustees to hold their triennial and mid-term elections.
+The triennial elections include a parent election and a staff election.
+The funding from the Ministry includes both of these elections.
 Out of this comes the returning officer’s fee.
 The actual amount is for your school’s board to decide.
-(NZSTA recommends the fee is calculated on the basis of 50% of the school’s base election funding for 2019, plus 25% of the per-student amount– see page 6 of the Returning Officers’ Handbook 2019-2022).
+(NZSTA recommends the fee is calculated on the basis of 50% of the school’s base election funding for 2019, plus 25% of the per-student amount– see page 6 of the Returning Officers’ Handbook).

 Make sure you receive a letter of appointment from the board, with an agreed fee.
-Go to www.trustee-election.co.nz to register as a returning officer.
+Visit here to register as a returning officer.
 You can view examples here of how to calculate your school’s election funding and the recommended fee for returning officers.